 620 56th Street,

-In about 1933 the Cameo was again remodeled (including the installation of sound equipment) after some years of being dark through the early Great Depression, and Don F. Cross assumed its management.
-In the early 1940s, Standard Theatres took over the Cameo, and then there was a brief period wen it was called the Ken-Gay (for the nearby Kenosha and Gateway Theatres) when it played features right out of first-run release at those two theatres.
+In about 1933 the Cameo Theatre was again remodeled (including the installation of sound equipment) after some years of being dark through the early Great Depression, and Don F. Cross assumed its management.
+In the early-1940’s, Standard Theatres took over the Cameo Theatre, and then there was a brief period when in July 1943 it was called the Ken-Gay Theatre (for the nearby Kenosha and Gateway Theatres) when it played features right out of first-run release at those two theatres.
 It was closed in 1945.

 Just login to your account and subscribe to this theater